 Similar to regular sports betting, esports bettors can place bets on whoever they think will win a given esports match.
 They’ll get to decide which players they think will win in a variety of different game markets from FIFA Matches to Call Of Duty matches to Fortnite battle royales.

 Like in sports betting, it’s helpful to have good knowledge of which teams are likely to win matches, so it’s worth researching which teams are regarded as the best.
-For example, Danish sports organisation Astralis are one of the most successful teams in Counter-Strike Global Offensive (CSGO) so are therefore more likely to win matches and therefore make money for whoever favours them.
+For example, Danish sports organisation, Astralis, are one of the most successful teams in Counter-Strike Global Offensive (CSGO) so are therefore more likely to win matches and potentially produce net wins for whoever backs them.

 However, odds can be low in this market, especially when a team winning is expected to do well, so here are some methods a bettor could use to boost match winner odds when looking for larger potential returns.

 Ways To Boost Match Winner Odds

 One way to boost odds when betting on the match winner market is to make use of handicap betting.
 In esports that use a best of three format, for example, League of Legends and Dota, handicaps are available and typically set at +1.5 and -1.5.

 A bettor placing a bet on a team at +1.5 gives their selected team an advantage of +1.5 games for the start of the match series, and should their team win one game in the series, or the entire match then the bettor has won their bet.
 Conversely, a bettor giving their selected team a -1.5 handicap gives their team a disadvantage of -1.5 games, meaning their team must win the match in two straight games to win the -1.5 handicap bet.
 As you might imagine, betting with a -1.5 game handicap will increase the odds available on that team/player.